Why do people gamble?

 - For entertainment reasons – because they like the feeling, to get that rush or “high”, or because it makes them feel good.

 - For coping reasons – for someone to forget their worries, because they feel more self-confident, or because it helps when they are feeling nervous or depressed.

-These reasons don’t absolve them of responsibility, but they do provide a better understanding of what motivates your loved one to keep gambling and why it has become a problem.
+These reasons don’t absolve the person gambling of responsibility, but they do provide a better understanding of what motivates your loved one to keep gambling and why it has become a problem.

-They did not choose to have an early win.
-They didn’t choose to be depressed.
-And they don’t realise they have a flawed understanding of how gambling works.
+Remember, your loved one did not choose to have an early win.
+They didn’t choose to become addicted.
+And they likely don’t realise how gambling works.
 Keep this in mind if you find yourself becoming angry at the person in a way which could be unhelpful.

 Here are some additional resources and information which may be helpful before you have the conversation with the person about their gambling: